Light sterile neutrinos effects in processes with electron and muon neutrinos: Neutrino data anomalies on small distances from neutrino sources

-After recalculating the values of the antineutrino flux from the reactor, the theoretical values turned out to be $3\%$ higher than those used before \cite{Mu2011,Hu2011} that led to the detection of RA at the $3\sigma$ level \cite{Me2011}.
+After recalculating the values of the antineutrino flux from the reactor, the theoretical values turned out to be $3\%$ higher than those used before \cite{Mu2011,Hu2011} that led to RA about the $3\sigma$ level \cite{Me2011}.
 However, it should be noted that the $\beta$-spectra of the decay products of uranium and plutonium isotopes introduce large systematic uncertainties into the reactor spectra \cite{kop21}.

-In spite of that the SBL anomalies can be explained with presence only one LSN with the characteristic mass scale about 1~eV, in principle, the number of additional neutrinos can be arbitrary \cite{abaz,Bilenky1977,Bilenky}.
-Phenomenological models with SN are usually denoted as ($3+N$) models or, in more detail, as ($k+3+n+m$) models, where $k$ is the number of new neutrinos with masses less than masses of active neutrinos, and $n$ and $m$ are the numbers of new neutrinos with masses larger and significantly larger, respectively, than masses of active neutrinos.
-Herewith the total SN number is $N=k+n+m$.